 What the heck is dimethicone?
 I need to learn another term and again, you are telling me silicones are good?
 Finally, maybe this page will tell me something about the benefits: http://www.pantene.com/en-US/hair-science/pages/how-to-detox-your-hair.aspx

 Nope.
 And if I wasn’t already questioning whether to use or not use silicone-free shampoo, this page mentions another term, “modified silicone.”
 What is that?
-No explanation of the benefits in this over 1,400-word page that goes on and on about the steps for detoxing your hair.
-And, the fourth step includes using the silicone containing rehab cream, which is safe for color treated hair.
+No explanation of the benefits in this over a 1,400-word page that goes on and on about the steps for detoxing your hair.
+And, the fourth step includes using the silicone-containing rehab cream, which is safe for color-treated hair.
 Huh?

 An article about the product from Allure does a much better job of describing the benefits of the product.

 Also showing up in the SERPs is a user review.
-If you aren’t going to have the conversation about the product benefits, others certainly will and it may or may not be the conversation you want people having.
+If you aren’t going to have the conversation about the product benefits, others certainly will and it may or may not be the conversation you want people to have.

 Yeah exactly, who knew?
 Have you had similar experiences with products where you didn’t understand the benefits of the product or what it did?
 We would love to hear about it and welcome you to share your thoughts in the blog comment section below.